BinaryMisfit/foolishly-sparked/README.md

 [![wakatime](https://wakatime.com/badge/github/BinaryMisfit/foolishly-sparked.svg)](https://wakatime.com/badge/github/BinaryMisfit/foolishly-sparked)

-*This project is in no way associated with Electronic Arts and the all trademarks for The Sims belong to Electronic Arts.*
+*This project is in no way associated with Electronic Arts and all trademarks for The Sims belong to Electronic Arts.*

 ## Important Notice